 And I am one of the Jewish survivors.

 And yes.
-We have been rescued by the Poles.
+We were rescued by the Poles.

 Why we have never talked about it?